ethereum/go-ethereum/content/docs/tools/Clef/CliqueSigning.md

 It is useful to have basic knowledge of private networks and Clef.
 These topics are covered on our [private networks](/content/docs/developers/geth-developer/private-network) and [Introduction to Clef](/content/docs/tools/Clef/introduction) pages.

-{:toc}
--   this will be removed by the toc

 ## Prepping a Clique network

 First of all, set up a rudimentary testnet to have something to sign.
-Create a new keystore (password `testtesttest`)
+Create a new keystore (password `testtesttest`):

 ```terminal
 $ geth account new --datadir ./ddir